DARIAEngineering/dcaf_case_management/README.md

 We're partnering with the [DC Abortion Fund](http://dcabortionfund.org/), an all-volunteer, 501(c)(3) non-profit organization that makes grants to women and girls in DC, Maryland, and Virginia who cannot afford the full cost of an abortion.

 ## Contributing
+This project runs on Github forks and pull requests, so we can be sure to make changes incrementally and keep everything clean.
+For an introduction to github, check out (this guide on github.com)[https://guides.github.com/activities/hello-world/].
-* To contribute, visit the main project page and fork from the Master Branch.
+* To contribute, visit [the main project page](https://github.com/colinxfleming/dcaf_case_management) and fork from the master branch by pressing the `fork` button near the top right.
-* In your terminal, create a directory and use `git clone` to store the files locally on your computer.
+* In your terminal, create a directory and use `git clone` to store the files locally on your computer. (for example: `$ git clone git@github.com:billy_everyteen/dcaf_case_management.git`)
-* When you have made changes and you want to upload them onto Github, add and commit your changes by using the following commands: `git add` and `git commit`
+* When you have made changes and you want to upload them onto Github, add and commit your changes by using the following commands: `git add` and `git commit -m "description of changes"`.
 * Push to origin master by inputting `git push -u origin master`
 * Once you have pushed your changes, make a pull request.